pupubird/sveltejs-router-template/README.md

 npm run start
 ```

-You should see a server spinned up in your localhost!
+You should see a server spun up in your localhost!

-## Usage <a name = "usage"></a>
+## 🛠 Usage <a name = "usage"></a>

-This template is made with the philosophy of Encapsulation, all units should be able to deploy at anywhere.
+This template is made with the philosophy of Encapsulation, all units should be able to deploy anywhere.
-Hence, a general folder structure for an unit will be like this, with example:
+Hence, a general folder structure for a unit will be like this, with an example:

 ```folder
 src